Rhystic26/AO3_Metadata_Analyzer/README.md

 2. Open a terminal and `cd` to the repository.
 3. `mkdir bin`
 4. `javac -d bin Ao3Analyzer/*.java`
-5. `java -cp bin Ao3Analyzer.FicFunctions`
-6. (Optional) To use a custom dataset, rename it to 'fanfics.csv' and put it in the root folder of the repository (erasing the starter dataset).
+5. (Optional) To use a custom dataset, rename it to 'fanfics.csv' and put it in the root folder of the repository (erasing the starter dataset).

+## Usage
+To use the program, run `java -cp bin Ao3Analyzer.FicFunctions` from the repository's root folder.

 ## Commands
 The following commands can be run from within the program: